‘Bold And The Beautiful’ Spoilers For Thursday, August 30: Brooke Defends Bill, Liam Puts Kelly First

 Bold and the Beautiful spoilers for Thursday, August 30 reveal that Liam (Scott Clifton) will show Hope (Annika Noelle) where his priorities lie when he chooses to leave her alone after the ultrasound scan is done.
 Brooke (Katherine Kelly Lang) will also air her views regarding her sister’s proposed lawsuit.
 She will tell Ridge (Thorsten Kaye), Quinn (Rena Sofer), and Thorne how she feels about Bill (Don Diamont) and his place in Will’s (Finnegan George) life.

 Brooke finds herself caught between her sister and her ex-husband.
 Now that Katie (Heather Tom) has decided to file for sole custody for Will, she knows that people expect her to automatically side with her sister.
 But Bold and the Beautiful spoilers, via She Knows Soaps, suggest that Brooke may actually side with her nephew.
 B&B fans might recall that Brooke Logan grew up in a home without a father and this impacted her deeply.
-In fact, some may argue that her first marriage to Eric Forrester (John McCook) was based on her longing for a father-figure.
+In fact, some may argue that her first marriage to Eric Forrester (John McCook) was based on her longing for a father figure.

-When Thorne, Quinn and Ridge discuss Katie’s options, Brooke will defend Bill because she knows that he always strives to be a good father.
-In a previous conversation she admitted to Ridge that Thorne would make a good stepfather, but Will would be better off with both his parents in his life.
+When Thorne, Quinn, and Ridge discuss Katie’s options, Brooke will defend Bill because she knows that he always strives to be a good father.
+In a previous conversation, she admitted to Ridge that Thorne would make a good stepfather, but Will would be better off with both his parents in his life.

-On a side note, it’s interesting that Quinn forms part of this discussion, since she is Wyatt’s mother.
+On a side note, it’s interesting that Quinn forms part of this discussion since she is Wyatt’s mother.
 She went to great lengths to conceal Wyatt’s paternity for many years.
 It should come as no surprise that she will side against Bill having shared custody of his son.

 Hope finally shared that magical moment between parents when they see their baby at an ultrasound scan for the first time.
 Seeing their baby on the screen bonded the newlyweds and showed them that the baby is as real as Kelly.
 However, Bold and the Beautiful spoilers indicate that immediately after the scan, Liam will leave his new wife.